 New School of Business Building

-The lower level of the building houses a cafeteria and academic classrooms.
-A separate entrance brings visitors to a lobby that provides elevator access to the floors above or a master staircase which leads to the cafeteria or the building atrium on the first floor.
+The lower level of the building houses academic classrooms and a limited amount of parking.
+A separate entrance from the covered parking area brings visitors to a lobby that provides elevator access to the floors above or a master staircase which leads to the cafeteria or the building atrium on the first floor.

-Entrance to the first floor is either from the upper quad through the main lobby, or from the lower level master staircase.
+Entrance to the first floor is either from the upper quad through the main lobby or from the lower level master staircase.
 The building is designed around a central atrium which connects the remaining five floors with a monumental stair.
 The first and second floors are designed to create a dynamic, energetic feel that supports student needs and services.
-The goal of these floors is to create a series of transparent and semi-transparent spaces where students and faculty can meet, intermingle and be seen by their peers.
-This is accomplished through the use of wood-framed glass doors and window systems in many of these spaces.
-Surrounding the atrium on the first floor are a series of small group study rooms, the Student Services suite, the Executive Education Multi Purpose Room, a large lecture hall and a student lounge.
-The atrium on the second floor is ringed by additional small group study rooms and the graduate lounge, all which have large windows looking down to the floor below.
+The purpose of these floors is to create a series of transparent and semi-transparent spaces where student and faculty can meet and intermingle, accomplished via the use of wood-framed glass doors and window systems.
+Surrounding the atrium on the first floor are a series of small group study rooms, the Student Services Suite, the Executive Education Multi-Purpose Room, a large lecture hall and student lounge.
+The atrium on the second floor is ringed by additional small group study rooms and the graduate lounge all of which have large windows overlooking the floor below.

-Floors three through five incorporate a mix of academic offices and classroom areas clustered into distinct zones and separated by department offices, seminar rooms and conference rooms to allow for the intermingling of faculty and students.
+Floors 3 through 5 incorporate a mix of academic offices and classroom areas clustered into distinct zones and separated by department offices, and seminar and conference rooms.

 The design of the building complements and draws from the Spanish Mission architectural design vocabulary used in University Hall.
 The building will exemplify the University’s commitment to sustainable design and its intent to achieve a Silver LEED rating.
 Audio/Visual and technology systems shall be designed as an integral part of the building’s infrastructure to help support the teaching curriculum.